 Shep Hyken, a customer service and experience expert, says many companies use Twitter to communicate directly with customers.

 “Let’s say I’m flying on an airline, and I notice that we’re circling the airport,” Hyken said.
 “I can direct message the airline over Twitter with my frequent flyer number to let them know I might miss my flight.
 The airline can then respond to let me know that they’ll hold my flight for me.”

 In this example, the airline has transitioned from reacting to customer complaints to using Twitter as a channel to provide service.
-However, Hyken encourages organizations to stay on the same channel with the customer.
+Hyken encourages organizations to stay on the same channel as the customer.
 If a customer contacts you on Twitter, don’t ask them to switch to Facebook or call the support center.

 “People don’t think of YouTube as a customer service channel,” Hyken said.
 “But it absolutely is.
 It’s like having an instructor standing over your customer’s shoulder and telling them what to do next.
 That saves you time by cutting down the number of customer calls, which is good ROI.”